-The way to deposit a NFT into EggVault
+The way to deposit a NFT into EggVault is this:

-contract to transfer the NFT.
+UserA approves the EggHuntGame contract to transfer the NFT.

-function transfer the NFT to EggVault
+The EggHuntGame::depositEggToVault function transfer the NFT to EggVault.

-The owner of the NFT is now EggVault
+The owner of the NFT is now EggVault.

-function is called to officially tell the EggVault
+Then the EggVault::depositEgg function is called to officially tell the EggVault that the NFT belongs to UserA.

-This is very risky because the transaction can be seen in the mempool so, an attacker can call the EggHuntGame::depositEggToVault
+This is very risky because the transaction can be seen in the mempool so, an attacker can call the EggHuntGame::depositEggToVault before the real owner, providing the attacker address and claim ownership of the NFT.

 As we can see, in order to claim ownership of the NFT an address of the depositor is required and this address can be any address.
 So anyone can call this function by pretending to be the owner.

-Ability to steal all NFTs that users send to the EggVault
+Ability to steal all NFTs that users send to the EggVault.

 Manual Review